-During the Track Record Period and up to the Latest Practicable Date, our Group did not incur legal expenses since legal expenses associated with the employees' compensation claims (including the personal injury claims) are covered by our Group's insurance policies or recovered from our sub-contractors.
+During the Track Record Period and up to the Latest Practicable Date, our Group did not incur legal expenses since legal expenses associated with the employees' compensation claims are covered by our Group's insurance policies or recovered from our sub-contractors.
 Other than disclosed above, there was one incident where the injured person was an employee of the landlord of a site in which our Group was the sub-contractor.
-As at the Latest Practicable Date, based on public search, a writ in relation to a personal injury action was filed with the court and our Group was joined as a defendant together with the landlord and the main contractor of the site.
-As at the Latest Practicable Date, no writ nor statement of claims was served against our Group nor, to the best of our knowledge, against our insurers.
-Therefore, we are not in a position to assess the likely quantum of such claim.
-In any event, any claims are covered by insurance maintained by our main contractor.
-As at the Latest Practicable Date, no legal expenses have been incurred for such incident.
+As at the Latest Practicable Date, no claims have been filed against our Group and in any event, any claims are covered by insurance maintained by our main contractor.
+Such incident has the possibility of turning into a claim for breach of duties by our Group as the co-occupier of the site.
+As at the Latest Practicable Date, no legal expenses have been incurred such incident.

-Save as disclosed above and in the paragraphs headed "Litigations and claims", "Workplace safety" and "Regulatory compliance" of this section, our Directors confirmed that there are no other outstanding, settled, pending or threatened litigations, proceedings or claims which are material as at the Latest Practicable Date, or the outcome of which we believe might, individually or taken as a whole materially and adversely affect our business, operations or financial condition.
+Save as disclosed above and in the paragraph headed "Workplace safety" of this section, our Directors confirm that there are no other outstanding, settled, pending or threatened litigation, proceedings or claims which are material as at the Latest Practicable Date, or the outcome of which we believe might, individually or taken as a whole materially and adversely affect our business, operations or financial condition.